 Dispensaries in Florida are not the same as those in locations such as Colorado.
 You will not see the product in glass jars for inspection.
 Instead, the cannabis is packed tightly in containers, meaning you can’t see the standard of the product.
 Also, it is sold by strain and weight, so patients don’t have the option of browsing through jars to see the best-looking cannabis.

 Aside from smokable flower, you can purchase extracts, oils, and tinctures.
-The state government eventually released guidelines regarding edibles in Florida.
+Furthermore, the state government eventually released guidelines regarding edibles in Florida.
 MMTCs can only sell edibles with a maximum of 10mg of THC per serving and 200mg in total.
-Patients under the age of 21 can’t purchase edibles with a THC of over 10%.
+Patients under 21 can’t purchase edibles with a THC of over 10%.
 Also, you can’t purchase edibles until your MMJ doctor specifically adds them to your recommendation.

 Where Can I Purchase MMJ in Florida?